 Have students create expert lists, where they brainstorm topics they know a lot about.
-During the first stages of this unit, have students write about topics in which they have a considerable amount of background knowledge.
+During the first stages of this informational writing unit, have students write about topics in which they have a considerable amount of background knowledge.
 It’s a little early in the informational writing unit for students to research topics students don’t know much about.
 For now, the emphasis is on organization and planning.
 You can teach how to research later in the unit.

-Then, allow students to choose a topic from their expert list.
+Then, allow students to choose an informational writing topic from their expert list.
 I’ve found that choosing a good topic for informational writing is VERY difficult for students.
 They have a tendency to select informative writing topics that are much too broad or much too narrow.
 We spend an entire lesson working on choosing topics that are manageable to write about.
 You can use the page below to give students extra practice narrowing or broadening their informational writing topics.